Frequently Asked Questions about The Mortimer Community Benefit Society

-Yes; any money donated will be used exclusively to make this project happen; nobody is being paid to run the Society.
+Yes; any money donated will be used exclusively to support this project; nobody is being paid to run the Society.

 How are the members of the Management Committee selected?

 The existing management committee were elected by the members at the last Annual Members Meeting or they have been co-opted onto the committee as required.
-The next A.M.M. will be held (if allowed) in September.
+The next A.M.M. will be held on December 8th 2021.

 The process allows both the existing committee members and other shareholders to stand for up to 12 places on the committee and to be elected through a transparent process.
-The rules governing this process are all laid out in the Model Rules for a Community Benefit Society and are available on the CBS website.
+The rules governing this process are all laid out in The Mortimer CBS Model Rules for a Community Benefit Society.

 Does having more shares mean more influence on how the pub is run?